fictionalparakeets/tweeter/README.md

 # Tweeter Project

-This profect is a work in progress.
+This project is a work in progress.

 Tweeter is a simple, single-page Twitter clone.